 I hate when people ask my name so they can yell it and wave me down while I'm talking to another table.
 This happens a lot.
-I'm clearly talking to guests at one table, but people from another table will shout at me from across the room—or worse than that, they'll interrupt me while I'm speaking.
-There's a lot of entitlement at play there. -Anne, 27
+I'm clearly talking to guests at one table, but people from another table will shout at me from across the room—or, worse than that, they'll interrupt me while I'm speaking and interrupt.
+There's a lot of entitlement at play there. - Anne, 27

 How About a Hello?

 My biggest pet peeve about serving has to be when I walk up to a table and say, "Hi, my name is Lisa!
 How are you doing today?" and the only response I get is "Diet Coke."
 OK, I'll just go fuck myself!
 Worse yet is when they just ignore me altogether.
 Being nice isn't that hard, try it sometime! - Lisa, 26

 A Tip About Tips

 Maybe it's because I work in a higher-end place, but people seem to think that muttering things about my tip under their breath while I'm in earshot is an OK thing to do.
 It's a dick move to threaten me with a lower tip for any reason, but especially for things I can't control.
 I'm not cooking for you, and I can't do anything about kitchen backups or your taste buds.
 If you don't like it, I'm happy to work with you, but only if you're not a raging asshole. - Sam, 28

 I hate when people ask me about wine pairings, then don't trust me when I tell them what I recommend.
 I know what I'm talking about, this is my job.
 Don't ask me what wine is the most full-bodied if you're just going to get a Pinot Noir!
 People assume I'm recommending things in order to get them to spend more.
 I've heard "It's all about the sale for you, right?" a lot before, and it's really not.
 I'm trying to give everyone the best possible experience! - Anne, 27